greg0rygreg/drawscii/README.md

-# DRAWscii - blindpaint, refurbished.
+# DRAWscii - blindpaint, refurbished
 ueghuhuhri<s i remade blin dpait yeah

 ## what does DRAWscii have that differs from blindpaint?